Azure-Samples/video-analyzer-postman/README.md

         az account set --subscription <name of your subscription>
         ```

-    1. Use the following CLI command to create the service principal that will be used to access to video analyzer account.
-You will need the subscription id, resource group, and name used to create the video analyzer account.
+    1. Use the following CLI command to create the service principal that will be used to access to Video Analyzer account.
+You will need the subscription ID, resource group, and name used to create the Video Analyzer account.
 Make note of the output from the CLI command and keep the output safe.
         ```azurecli
         az ad sp create-for-rbac -n "AvaPostmanSample" --role Contributor --scopes /subscriptions/<Subscription ID>/resourceGroups/<Resource Group>/providers/Microsoft.media/videoAnalyzers/<VideoAnalyzerAccountName>
         ```